dhamaniasad/awesome-postgres/README.md

 * [tutorialspoint PostgreSQL tutorial](http://www.tutorialspoint.com/postgresql/) - A very extensive collection of tutorials on PostgreSQL
 * [Postgres Guide](http://postgresguide.com/) - A guide designed as an aid for beginners and experienced users to find specific tips and explore tools available within Postgres.
 * [Backup and recover a Postgres DB using wal-e](https://coderwall.com/p/cwe2_a/backup-and-recover-a-postgres-db-using-wal-e) - A tutorial about setting up continuous archiving in PostgreSQL using wal-e
+* [PostgreSQL Exercises](http://pgexercises.com/) - A site  to make it easy to learn PostgreSQL by doing

 ### Blogs
 * [Planet PostgreSQL](https://planet.postgresql.org/) - A blog aggregation service for PostgreSQL.